 Downloadable tags.
 Here are 4 downloadable gift tags to choose from.
 They include instructions for using the cocoa mix.
 Just click on the image to print a sheet of the tag(s) of your choice.
 You can print them on sticker paper and stick them on the jar.
 Or, print them on paper or card stock and tape or tie them on.

 These tags were printed on sticker paper.
 It's easy to cut them out and stick them right on the jar.
 That way the mixing instructions are attached and handy.
-Add a bow to pretty it up.
+Add a bow if you like to pretty it up.

 Kick the gift up a notch by including a fun mug.